Home Remedies For Fleas

 You may suffer from a flea infestation at any time if you have a pet dog or cat, or if you move into a new home where the previous occupants had animals.
 There is no end to the number of products available to deal with fleas on your pets.
 Speak to your regular veterinary for advice on which products to use as they will also be able to advise on any potential side effects.
 Effective home remedies for fleas require treating your pet and the home at the same time.

-Did you know that flea larvae can remain dormant for over 2 years in empty properties, only awakening from the vibrations caused when the building is re-occupied?
+flea larvae can remain dormant for over 2 years in empty properties, only awakening from the vibrations caused when the building is re-occupied!

 There are many species of flea but the most common found in the home are Cat Fleas (Ctenocephalides felis) and Dog Fleas (Ctenocephalides canis).
 To the naked eye, they both appear the same, being brown in colour and approximately 2.5mm long.
 The Cat Flea is equally at home on dogs as it is on cats by the way.
 Neither of these fleas will actually live on humans, however, they will happily hop onto us for a quick feed before returning to terra firma.